 Leonardo da Vinci Museum

-The Renaissance man had his influence spread far and wide.
-No wonder an entire museum has been dedicated to him in Venice.
-Leonardo Da Vinci Museum delves deeper into the workings of Leonardo Da Vinci, revealing the strata and substrata of his expertise.
-This museum can help you get a better understanding of his genius in art, machinery, anatomy, and science.
+Leonardo Da Vinci Museum delves deep into the workings of Leonardo Da Vinci, revealing the strata and substrata of his expertise.
+The museum exhibits his genius through art, machinery, anatomy, and science through interactive machines, multimedia videos, educational laboratories, infographics, anatomical studies and his most important paintings.

 Scoletta – Complesso Monumentale, Campo San Rocco, 3052, 30125 Venezia VE,